Documentation Index

 |---|

-| Delegation | A pre-authorized permission granting the facilitator the ability to charge a client’s card within defined spending limits and time constraints. |
+| Delegation | A pre-authorized permission granting the facilitator the ability to execute payment operations on behalf of a client, within defined spending limits and time constraints.
+Delegations use the unified DelegationConfig interface for crypto (erc4337) and fiat (stripe, braintree) providers. |

 | SetupIntent | A Stripe object used to collect and confirm a customer’s payment method for future off-session charges, without immediately charging the card. |